-Ask store associates how long you have to request a price adjustment before buying anything or check with the store’s online FAQ to find out more information.
-If you aren’t sure, just call their customer service representative.
+Ask store associates how long you have to request a price adjustment before buying anything .
+Otherwise, check the store’s FAQ page to find out more online.
+If you aren’t sure, call their customer service representative.
 Though price adjustments are great ways to get money back on things that go on sale after you buy them, catching those sales is a whole other issue.
 Tracking items you have bought would require a whole lot of time.
 Instead, use Paribus.
 This tool tracks purchases you’ve made online and linked to your email, and will request money back on your behalf if something goes on sale within the retailer’s price adjustment window.
 If they can’t request the credit for you, they will send you an email with directions on how to get a price adjustment.
 Another cool tool you can use is Edison Mail’s Price Alert feature which I describe in detail here.

 Share your opinion.

 When you have down time, like when you’re commuting on a train to and from work or perhaps when you’re just watching TV at home or when you’re traveling and waiting to board a flight, you can use this time to put more money in your pocket.
 One of the easiest and mindless ways to do this is to take online surveys.

 Sites like Survey Junkie give you access to online surveys that allow you to earn points.
 The points you earn can be redeemed for gift cards or cash.
 You don’t make much per survey, but they don’t require much effort or time on your part and it’s easy to do right from your phone, tablet or laptop.

 If you want to earn more money and have more time to devote to a more in-depth focus group or survey, check out 2020Panel.com.
 If you qualify to participate in a study, you can earn anywhere from $50 to hundreds of dollars.
 Topics range from how you prep for the holidays to how you grocery shop to how you manage your healthcare so you can find a subject matter that really interests you most.